 Divorce in itself can be complicated and full of legal hurdles.
-However, what kind of legal entanglement are you in for when one spouse dies during divorce?
+However, what happens when a spouse dies during divorce?
 Or when a will isn’t changed after divorce?

 Different states view this situation differently because laws in each state are not the same.
 For one thing, some states require long waiting periods before a divorce is final, even though the final decree has been submitted.